Rainbow Butterfly Unicorn Kitty: Episodes

+When Santa Paws takes the year off, Felicity is chosen to replace him and deliver the Mythmas presents to all of Mythlandia.
+Rudy teams up with Timmy the Kraken to try and ruin Mythmas.

 Production

 Rainbow Butterfly Unicorn Kitty is produced by Funrise, who took over production of the series for Saban Brands after its closure due to the sale of the majority of its entertainment properties to Hasbro.
 The series is animated by Bardel Entertainment, and it features photo-real elements.
-The series is targeted towards kids 6 to 11.
+The series is targeted towards children aged 6 to 11.

 The series has a total of 52 11-minute episodes.
 For broadcast, each episode is paired with another to fill a 22-minute slot, which makes for a total of 26 half-hours.
 The final episode of the series however, is a two-part holiday special.

 Broadcast

 Rainbow Butterfly Unicorn Kitty was originally planned to be launched in Fall 2018, but was postponed to 2019.
 In the United States, the series had a sneak peek premiere on the main Nickelodeon network on January 27, 2019, before it had its season premiere on Nicktoons a day after.
-Alongside the premiere, the same sneak peek episode was made available on the Nick App and Nick On Demand on January 18.
-The sneak peek was successful enough to warrant the show remaining on Nickelodeon's schedule whilst also airing on Nicktoons.
-Episode premieres continued on the main network on February 10 with the episodes "The Green-Eyed Monster" and "Rainbow Butterfly Unicorn Cupid".
-During this temporary switch from Nicktoons to Nickelodeon, only the acronym for the show, RBUK, is used which differed from how the show was mentioned and displayed on promos, advertisements, most TV guides, and the theme song which was cut from all broadcasts.
 The series returned to Nicktoons on June 21, 2019, starting with the episode "The Trouble with Travis", and premiering all segments on separate days.
 The series was added to Paramount+ on September 22, 2021.

 Jetpack Distribution announced that it acquired international distribution rights in Canada, Latin America, Europe (excluding Italy and Russia), Australia, Asia, Africa, and the Middle East.
 The series premiered on some of Nickelodeon's international channels and branded blocks following the U.S. launch later in 2019.
 In Canada, the series debuted on Family Channel on September 2, 2019.
 The series premiered January 1, 2020 on eToonz in South Africa.